nurulislammirdha/nurul-islam-mridha/README.md

   <h3>🏛️ Political Career</h3>
   <p>He was the founding convener of Jagodal in Chandpur Thana—a political platform formed by valiant freedom fighter and later President, Shaheed Ziaur Rahman.
 Mr. Mridha was a remarkable organizer during this
      period.
 Later, when Jagodal evolved into the Bangladesh Nationalist Party (BNP), he continued to play a vital role in the party’s development.
+     Over the years, he held several key positions:
+      • Convener,Thana BNP
-Over the years, he held several key positions: • Convener, Thana BNP • Treasurer, District BNP • President, Shahar BNP • Vice President, District BNP • Currently: Member, Advisory Council, District BNP  In particular, his strong leadership during the anti-autocracy movement of 1990, and his commitment to communal harmony, earned him deep respect across society.</p>
+      • Treasurer, District BNP
+      • President, Shahar BNP
+      • Vice President, District BNP
+      • Currently: Member, Advisory Council, District BNP
+      In particular, his strong leadership during the anti-autocracy movement of 1990, and his commitment to communal harmony, earned him deep respect across society.</p>

   <h3>👥 Contributions to Society</h3>
   <p>Along with politics, he was also deeply dedicated to social service.
-Key positions he held: • 1986: President, Chandpur Apex Club • 1989: Governor, Apex District–3  He was also a lifelong member of: •
+Key positions he held:
+      • 1986: President, Chandpur Apex Club
+      • 1989: Governor, Apex District–3  He was also a lifelong member of:
-     Chandpur Red Crescent Society • Chandpur Rifle Club • And served as President of Chandpur Mohammedan Club</p>
+      • Chandpur Red Crescent Society
+      • Chandpur Rifle Club
+      • And served as President of Chandpur Mohammedan Club</p>

   <h3>🏢 Business Identity</h3>
   <p>He is also a well-known name in the business community of Chandpur.
 His establishment, "Nur Mansion," is regarded as a significant and influential commercial center in the heart of Chandpur Town.</p>